top of page

 diatomaceous earth

-Diatomaceous earth, often abbreviated as DE, is a naturally occurring sedimentary rock formed by fossilized algae known as diatoms.
+Diatomaceous earth, often abbreviated as food grade DE, is a naturally occurring sedimentary rock formed by fossilized algae known as diatoms.
 It’s processed into a fine powder that looks a bit like talcum powder.
 DE is composed mainly of silica, which makes it abrasive at a microscopic level, yet safe for humans and animals.
 It’s widely used in agriculture, health supplements, and even in beauty products, but it's especially valuable in gardening.
 For a more comprehensive and detailed look at diatomaceous earth be sure to visit our What is Diatomaceous Earth page.

 Benefits Of Diatomaceous Earth For Succulents